Tayy: Sixth century

-According to historian Irfan Shahid, evidence suggests clans of the Tayy moved into Byzantine-held Syria beginning in the 6th century.
-By then, the Ghassanids had largely supplanted the Salihids as the Byzantines' main foederati, and the Salihids began living alongside the Tayy in the region of Kufa.
+According to historian Irfan Shahid, evidence suggests that clans of the Tayy moved into Byzantine-held Syria beginning in the 6th century.
+By then, the Ghassanids had supplanted the Salihids as the Byzantines' main foederati, and the Salihids began living alongside the Tayy in the region of Kufa.
 In the late 6th century, the Al al-Ghawth and Al Jadila fought against each other in the 25-year-long Fasad War (harb al-Fasad) in northern Arabia.
 Numerous atrocities were committed by both factions and the war resulted in the migration of several Jadila clans from the north Arabian plains to Syria, while the Al Al-Ghawth remained in Jabal Aja and Jabal Salma.
 The Jadila tribesmen founded a hadir (military encampment) near Qinnasrin (Chalcis) called "Hadir Tayyi" after the tribe.
 The Ghassanid king al-Harith ibn Jabalah brokered a peace between the Tayy factions, ending the Fasad War.
 Afterward, the Tayy's relations with the Ghassanids, which had previously been checkered, were much improved.
 The Al Jadila converted to Christianity, the religion adopted decades earlier by the Ghassanids.
 Some other clans of the Banu Tayy remained pagan, worshiping the deities of Ruda and al-Fils.
 Those who converted to Christianity apparently embraced their new faith zealously and produced two well-known priests, named in Syriac sources as Abraham and Daniel.

-Sometime during the 6th century, the Tayy and the Asad formed a confederation, which was later joined by the Banu Ghatafan as well.
-The alliance collapsed when Asad and Ghatafan assaulted both the Al al-Ghawth and Al Jadilah and drove them out of their territories in Jabal Tayy.
-However, one of the leaders of the Asad, Dhu al-Khimarayn Awf al-Jadhami defected from the Ghatafan soon after and reestablished the alliance with the Tayy.
-Together, they campaigned against Ghatafan and restored their territories in Jabal Tayy.
+Sometime during the 6th century, the Tayy and the Asad formed a confederation, which was later joined by the Ghaṭafān.
+The alliance collapsed when Asad and the Ghaṭafān assaulted both the Āl al-Ghawth and Āl Jadīlah and drove them out of their territories in the Jabal Tayy.
+However, one of the leaders of the Asad, Dhu al-Khimarayn Awf al-Jadhami, defected from the Ghaṭafān soon after and reestablished the alliance with the Tayy.
+Together, they campaigned against Ghaṭafān and restored their territories in the Jabal Tayy.